 This course is designed to help students think in more complex ways about both race and gender in the U.S. through analysis of visual art, music, film, and literature.
 We will examine each cultural art form from African Americans, Latinas, American Indians, and Asian Americans.
 Prerequisite: Junior standing or completion of Distributive Core required

-RCC 400D Diversity and Culture: Learning Disabilities and Developmental Differences (3)
+RCC 400D Diversity and Culture: Woman and Gender in Islam (3)

-RCC 410E: Global Environmental Awareness: Persuasive Environments (3)
+RCC 410E Global Environmental Awareness: Principles of Mediterranean Ecology (3)

-RCC 410E: Global Environmental Awareness: World Literature and the Environment (3)
+RCC 410E Global Environmental Awareness: Issues in World Eco-Literature (3)

 RCC 420J Justice and the Common Good: Drugs and Society (3)

 This course explores the philosophical and justice issues around legal and illegal drug use, including personal identity, rationality and free will, excuses and punishment, social effect of drug use and distribution, and the correlation between drug use, mental illness and poverty.
 Prerequisite: RS 200 or RT 201.
 Prerequisite: Junior standing or completion of Distributive Core required.